Prepare to use SQL Server Always On availability groups with Configuration Manager

 You can now successfully run Configuration Manager Setup to configure the site to use the site database in the availability group.

-The database of each replica must be set with the following:
+Configure the database of each replica with the following settings:

-- The database owner must be the SA account
+Set the database owner to the SA account

-You can make these configurations on only a primary replica.
-To configure a secondary replica, you must first failover the primary to the secondary to make the secondary which makes the secondary the new primary replica.
+Only make these configurations on a primary replica.
+To configure a secondary replica, first fail over the primary to the secondary.
+This action makes the secondary the new primary replica.

-You can run the following script to verify database configurations for both primary and secondary replicas.
-Before you can fix an issue on a secondary replica, you must change that secondary replica to be the primary replica.
+Run the following SQL script to verify database configurations for both primary and secondary replicas.
+Before you can fix an issue on a secondary replica, change that secondary replica to be the primary replica.